-Notice of any changes that will affect student choice of or participation in an intended course is always resolved at an individual level by myQual (GCA subsidiary) in conjunction with international agents and relevant UBSS personnel.
+Notice of any changes that will affect student choice of or participation in an intended course is always resolved at an individual level by GCA/UBSS in conjunction with international agents and relevant UBSS personnel.

 Changed courses are either taught out or individual 'reading subjects' are offered.